nsabiyera/Oak/Readme.md

     }

 - General dev assistance in creating schema, building, deploying and running tests provided by [rake-dot-net](http://github.com/amirrajan/rake-dot-net) (install-package rake-dot-net)

+Here is a conversation between a new hire and his teammate:

-New Dev:
+> New Dev:
 > Hey, how I'm new to the dev team how do I get started?

-Other Devs:
+> Other Devs:
 > It's easy, you've got ruby, .Net, SqlExpress and IISExpress on your computer right?

-New Dev:
+> New Dev:
 > Of course!
 Who wouldn't???

-Other Devs:
+> Other Devs:
 > Wonderful.
 Get lastest.

-New Dev:
+> New Dev:
 > Okay.
 Done.

-Other Devs:
+> Other Devs:
 > Alright now create your dev and tests database using Management Studio.

-New Dev:
+> New Dev:
 > Okay.
 Done.

-New Dev:
+> New Dev:
 > Run `rake` to build the app
 > Run `rake server` to start up IIS Express
 > Run `rake tests` to run tests
 > Run `rake sample` to create sample data and generate schema
 > Run `rake -T` if you forget any of this

-New Dev:
+> New Dev:
 > OMG that was easy.

 - A dynamic ModelBinder called **ParamsModelBinder**